If you would like us to give you feedback about your hitting or pitching products or review your training aids and devices or , please contact us at:

 Throw It Right Baseball Trainer – do not buy

 The Swing Rail is a device that includes a strap with a loop that attaches to the rear bicep and hook (or “rail”) that attaches to the bat just above the hands.
 If the batter’s hands begin to cast, it will cause the loop’s Velcro strap to come apart.
-If the batter’s hands stay connected, the rail will slide out of the loop during the approach.
-The problem with the Swing Rail is that it encourages (or even requires?) batters to push with their hands in order to get the rail to slide out of the loop smoothly.
+If the batter’s hands stay “inside the ball,” the rail will slide out of the loop during the approach.
+The primary concern I have with the Swing Rail is that it can encourage batters to push the knob with their hands in order to get the rail to slide out of the loop smoothly.
+If you use the Swing Rail, make sure you are keeping your hands connected as you slot the rear elbow.

 HeadCoach Throw Trainer ($25) DO NOT BUY (promotes unhealthy mechanics)